Understanding The Symptoms Of Stress

 4. Mindfulness And Meditation

-Mindfulness-based interventions have surged in popularity for stress management due to their effectiveness in fostering present-moment awareness and acceptance.
+Mindfulness-based interventions have surged in popularity for stress management because they foster present-moment awareness and acceptance.

 These practices involve observing thoughts, emotions, and bodily sensations without judgment, promoting a sense of inner calm.